VanXNF/Hackintosh-Gigabyte-B460M-Aorus-Pro/README_EN.md

 README English(Current)

-> 2021/1/15 update: OC 0.6.5 and all kexts
+> 2021/3/17 update: OC 0.6.7 and all kexts.
 >
+> 2021/1/15 update: OC 0.6.5 and all kexts.
+>
-> 2020/11/15 update: OC 0.6.3 and all kexts, support update to Big Sur in current system now. change WIFI kext to Big Sur version, and AAPL,ig-platform-id now set 00009B3E as default, so you can use UHD630 to drive screens (DP).
+> 2020/11/15 update: OC 0.6.3 and all kexts, support update to Big Sur in current system. now. change WIFI kext to Big Sur version, and AAPL,ig-platform-id now set 00009B3E as default, so you can use UHD630 to drive screens (DP).
 >
 > 2020/10/15 update: OC 0.6.2 and all kexts.